DMeville/Volumetric-Occlusion-Mask-SRP/README.md

 Most of the code is in LightweightPipeline.Render, be sure to replace the version of LightweightPipeline.cs that comes from the package manager with the included one in the project.

-Occluder objects need a convex closed mesh rendered on them, and a Occluder behaviour on them.
+Occluder objects need a convex closed mesh renderer and an Occluder behaviour.

-Access the global shader texture _CustomOcclusionMask to use the mask in an objects shader (to mask it's colour or whatever) or use the incldued CustomOcclusionMask.Asset Amplify Shader Function with ASE.
+Access the global shader texture _CustomOcclusionMask to use the generated mask in an object's shader (to mask it's colour or whatever) or use the incldued CustomOcclusionMask.Asset Amplify Shader Function with ASE.

 There is also an included ShowOcclusionDepth post process that shows the mask